Estimated reading time: 6 minutes

 Apple pulp and seeds – a by-product of the juicing process

-When should you plant the seed?
+When should you plant fruit tree seed?

+Growing rootstocks for grafting involves a few small jobs at different times of year, just like all gardening really.
 There’s a full grafting calendar in our Grow Your Own Fruit Trees for Free course, but here are a few seasonal jobs:

 • Late summer – gather peach and nectarine seeds, store them in damp sand